iamnotgoodatprogrammingplshelp/duolingo_clone/README.md

 A language learning platform inspired by Duolingo — currently a work in progress.
 The goal is to build an AI-powered tool that helps people learn languages interactively.
-Feel free to contribute or suggest features! :contentReference
+Feel free to contribute or suggest features!

 ## 🧠 About The Project

 This repository contains frontend and backend code for a Duolingo-style language learning app, including an AI component to assist with language practice and exercises.
-The project is in early development — you’re invited to help shape it! :contentReference
+The project is in early development — you’re invited to help shape it!

 ## 📌 Features (Planned)